telerik/kendo-ui-core/docs/controls/editors/multiselect/overview.md

 Because of its complex rendering, focusing the widget by using a label element requires additional implementation.
 For more information about how to do it, check this [Kendo UI Dojo snippet](http://dojo.telerik.com/uSeho).

+### Input Removal

+The MultiSelect enables you to remove the values from the input area of the widget through the `clearButton` configuration option.
+By default, it is enabled and set to `true`.
+As a result, a **x** button appears in the input area on hover.
+When clicked, it resets the value of the widget and triggers the `change` event.

 ## See Also

 Other articles on Kendo UI MultiSelect: